Delivering a video

 This means that we will have to find a middle way in between providing the highest quality and the fastest render and possibly adjust your workflow slightly.

-For example, avoid using camera's and lights in your personalised AE scenes, as they have a massive impact on render speed, and can often be avoided.
+For example, avoid using camera's and lights in your personalized AE scenes, as they have a massive impact on render speed, and can often be avoided.

 Try to avoid using alpha footage if it is not absolutely required.
 Using alpha footage as a matte/mask, for example, can easily be avoided, by using an actual mask.